Wednesday, November 6, 2024

 This city south of Porto is also known as “the Portuguese Venice” due to the canals and the gondola-looking boats floating along.
 But one peculiar thing about these boats, called moliceiros in Portuguese, is the drawings on them.
 You can find anything from religious figures to Cristiano Ronaldo’s face, going through several quite explicit drawings.
 Just make sure to take a closer look at them.
 I won’t spoil the surprise.

-Take a tour along the Ria river on a moliceiro or just walk around as the city center is quite small.
+Take a tour along the Ria river on a moliceiro or walk around as the city center is quite small.
 The main canal flows along rows of colorful, typically Portuguese houses and lots of cafés and souvenir shops.

 You can try the typical sweet of Aveiro called ovos moles, literally “soft eggs”.
 The dessert consists of an egg and sugar cream put inside rice paper casings, usually in the shape of shells.
 It’s not for everyone but it’s worth a taste.

 Not far from the city center the park Dom Pedro Infante is a good spot for a picnic or just a walk in the shadow.
-Visit the baroque cathedral of Aveiro and have a stop at the Fishmarket right in the city center in the appropriately named Praça do peixe (Fish square).
+Visit the baroque cathedral of Aveiro and have a stop at the Fishmarket right in the city center in the appropriately named Praça do peixe (Fish Square).

 Moliceiros in Aveiro